Schedule#

 Construction elements#

-in rateslib is characterised by three major attributes:
+A Schedule in rateslib is characterised by three major attributes:

 its uschedule which is a list of unadjusted dates defining its unambiguous skeletal structure.